etrandafir93/model-based-testing-practice/README.md

 	// tests
 }
 ```
-Finally, we can create the test http clients and execute the test:
+Finally, we can create the test HTTP clients and execute the test:

 ```java
 @Property